ingorohlfing/RMarkdown-dance-of-the-formats/README.md

     ```

 When you look at the [generated Rmd file](R_script_to_Rmd.Rmd), it looks
-exactly like the Rmd file `Rmd_to_R_script.R` that was converted to R
+exactly like the Rmd file `Rmd_to_R_script.R` that was previously
-scripts before (except for the different title in the file).
-You only
+converted to R scripts (except for the different title in the file).
+You
-need to follow a small number of formatting rules when you want a nice
+only need to follow a small number of formatting rules when you want a
-Rmd file from `knitr::spin()`, which you can see in the [R
+nice Rmd file from `knitr::spin()`, which you can see in the [R
 script](R_script_to_Rmd.R) used as input (this is information about
 formatting in the [R Markdown
 cookbook](https://bookdown.org/yihui/rmarkdown-cookbook/spin.html)).

 ## Turn Rmd and R scripts into a report

-Rmd files are known for allowing one to easily create reports (in html
+Rmd files are known for allowing one to simply create reports (in html
 format, PDF etc.) by hitting the “Knit” button in RStudio.
 The command
 line equivalent is `rmarkdown::render()`, which, at a minimum, only
 needs the Rmd file as input.
 For example, you can create the [PDF
-RMD_to_pdf](Rmd_to_PDF.pdf) with the following line.
+RMD\_to\_pdf](Rmd_to_PDF.pdf) with the following line.
 PDF as an output
 format is specified in the Rmd header, so I omit the `output_format`
 argument here.